DigiLocker

-As of December 2019, DigiLocker provides access to over 372+ crore authentic documents from 149 issuers.
-Over 3.3 crore users are registered on DigiLocker.
-43 requester organisations are accepting documents from DigiLocker.
+As of December 2019, DigiLocker provides access to over 372 crore authentic documents from 149 issuers.
+Over 3.3 crore users are registered on the platform and 43 requester organisations are accepting documents from DigiLocker.
+In 2023, Government of India integrated Passport Application Form with Digilocker.
+As of December 2024, Digilocker platform facilitated 9.4 billion document issuances to 43.49 crore users.